 Process shots of the spice blend being made up and added to a blender along with brown sugar and Dr Pepper

-I’ve tried all kinds of pork and all different weights in my slow cooker.
-For this recipe, we recommend a 7-9-pound bone-in pork shoulder, butt blade roast
+I’ve tried various pork cuts and weights in the slow cooker, but for this recipe, I recommend a 7-9-pound bone-in pork shoulder or butt blade roast.

 A few notes on the pork:

-• Choose bone-in: Bone adds flavor and helps the meat pull apart easily after cooking, enhancing juiciness.
+• Choose bone-in: The bone adds flavor and helps the meat pull apart easily, keeping it juicy.

-• Fat cap: Keep the white fat layer on top of the meat; it renders down during cooking, adding flavor and tenderness.
+• Fat cap: Leave the fat layer on top; it adds flavor and tenderness.
 Remove it after cooking.

-• Shredding tips: Use two forks or hands (once cooled) to gently shred the meat; avoid using food processors or mixers to prevent mushiness and retain texture.
+• Shredding tips: Use two forks or your hands (once cooled) to shred.

-• Fatty cut: Expect to remove a significant amount of fat while shredding; allow ample time for this step, as it’s the most time-consuming.
+• Fatty cut: Expect to remove a lot of fat while shredding, so allow enough time.

 Process shots-- images of the pork being cooked and then shredded and returned to the crockpot and tossed with the blender sauce